AI Generation

 AI Texture Generator Guide for Seamless Surface Creation visual walkthrough for Selection Discipline: Check tile edges, Check readability at distance, Check palette fit

-One of the simplest improvements most users can make is to choose the preset first and write the prompt second.
+One of the simplest improvements most users can make is to choose the preset before writing a long prompt.
 The preset establishes the material family.
-That means the tool already understands whether it should behave more like stone, wood, metal, fabric, facade, ground, or another surface type.
+That means the tool already understands whether it should behave more like stone, wood, metal, fabric, facade, ground, sci-fi panel, UI surface, or another game material category.
 Once that baseline exists, the prompt can focus on the details that actually matter: cleanliness, wear, moisture, age, color cues, finish quality, scale of breakup, or art-direction language.

 How to use style, scale, and variation without losing control